ojaswa1942/ojaswa1942/README.md

 ## I'm Ojaswa 👋

 An enthusiastic engineer driven by curiosity and ambition.
-Currently, you can find me surfing the high tides of Development and concurrently drowning in the depth of Kubernetes.
+Currently, you can find me surfing the high tides of development and concurrently drowning in the depth of Kubernetes.

 #### Summary:
 - Open to technology shaping opportunities!